 - White craft glue

-- Watercolor paper pad – no need to buy an expensive pad, the cheaper ones will do for this craft.
+- Watercolour paper pad – no need to buy an expensive pad; the cheaper ones will do for this craft.

 - Nutscene pink twine

 - Assorted Lampwork beads to act as weights

 - Watercolour inks in a pipette jar in at least three different pinky-red colours.
 Such as crimson, light rose and pastel red.

 - A small amount of alcohol.
 I used a miniature bottle of gin from my cocktail cabinet.